MelissaAlasalmi/PHP_Piscine_Front_End/README.md

 # PHP_Piscine_Balloon

 This file creates an interactive "balloon" in a web browser.
+See it in action here: https://melissaalasalmi.github.io/PHP_Piscine_Balloon/balloon.html
 - Every time the balloon is clicked, its color will change from red to green, to blue - following this color sequence with each click.
 - With each click, its size will also grow by 10px.
 - If the size of the balloon becomes greater than 420px, it will return to its original size.